Posts

 Image

 Well October is here and I am definitely feeling all the Autumn feels.
 Golden leafy walks, stunning sunsets and the nip in the air which has me reaching for my favourite jumpers.
 Today though, I have Yorkshires on my mind, that and glazed carrots, cauliflower cheese and the British staple that is a Sunday roast.
 So where is best to head in Cornwall for such a treat?
 These are a few places where I would book to secure a seasonal feast this weekend.
+Last checked July 2026: We’ve checked that the venues and links in this article are still current.
+Sunday menus and serving times can change, so booking ahead is always recommended.
 1) St Kew Inn, Bodmin A roast here is truly something to write home about.
 Nestled in a little Cornish village, St Kew is a firm favourite with visiting foodies and locals alike.
 You can taste the quality of the ingredients, and the vegetarian option is tempting even for a carnivore like me.
-Award winning too!
-2) The Peterville Inn, St Agnes On the pricer end but a very popular choice in the coastal village of St Agnes.
-The produce is local, seasonal and the puddings are crowd pleasers too.
-3) The Summerhouse, Pe...
+Award winning too! ...

 7 of Our Favourite Cafes in Cornwall